Staff Profile

 Chromatin regulation of transcription in the budding yeast Saccharomyces cerevisiae

-During my PhD under the supervision of Dr Manolis Papamichos-Chronakis I described a mechanism of RNA quality control through premature transcription termination that depends on the chromatin remodeller INO80.
+During my 5 years in Dr Manolis Papamichos-Chronakis' group I described a mechanism of RNA quality control through premature transcription termination that depends on the chromatin remodeller INO80.
 A preprint of this study is currently deposited on biorXiv.

 Funder: Newcastle University